textbook/check-engine-light/README.md

-                        which engine to check (defaults to: "node") -f FILE, --file FILE  which file to analyse (defaults to: "package-lock.json") -v, --version         show the current version and exit
+                        which engine to check (defaults to: "node") -f FILE, --file FILE  which file to analyse (defaults to: "package-lock.json") -v, --version         show the current version and exit -w WORKSPACE, --workspace WORKSPACE
+                        which workspace package to analyse (defaults to: "", the root package)
 ```